polytrackmods/PolyDeobfuscated/README.md

     npx prettier --write .
     ```

-4. Create/Update your branch and create a pull request (You can also make your own fork of the repository and push your changes there):
+4. Create/Update your branch and create a pull request (You can also make your own fork of the repository and push your changes there)

-    ```bash
-    git checkout -b (your-branch-name)
-    git add .
-    git commit -m "(your commit message, try to follow https://www.conventionalcommits.org/en/v1.0.0/ and be descriptive)" git push origin deobfuscated
-    ```

 ## Resolving Merge Conflicts